anu-mohan-57/synthetic-lethality-pipeline/README.md

 **Author:** Anugreha Mohan
 **Supervisors:** Dr. Sanu Shameer and Dr. Kamalakannan Vijayan

-Before running the pipeline, please update the g variables in the script to match your local file structure.
+-- Before running the pipeline, please update the variables in the script to match your local file structure.